ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

-# n8n for Dokploy - Standard & Queue Mode
+# n8n on Dokploy - Production Ready
+### Deploy Standard or Queue Mode in Minutes

 Production-ready Docker Compose configurations for self-hosting n8n with PostgreSQL or Redis queue mode.
-Deploy in minutes with Dokploy's one-click setup.
+One-click deployment with Dokploy.

 <div align="center">